wpilibsuite/frc-docs/source/docs/software/commandbased/builtins.rst

     // Ends after m_limitSwitch.Get() returns true
     frc2::WaitUntilCommand([&m_limitSwitch] { return m_limitSwitch.Get(); })

-In combination with ``ParallelRaceGroup`` or ``ParallelDeadlineGroup``, this can be used to replace a command's end condition or add another one - in fact, that is what the ``until()`` decorator does under the hood.
+In combination with ``ParallelRaceGroup`` or ``ParallelDeadlineGroup``, this can be used to replace a command's end condition or add another one.
+In fact, that is what the ``until()`` decorator does under the hood.

 Scheduling Other Commands
 -------------------------

 By default, commands in command groups are run *through* the command group, and are never themselves seen by the scheduler.
 Accordingly, their requirements are added to the group's requirements.
-While this is usually fine, sometimes it is undesirable for the entire command group to gain the requirements of a single command - a good solution is to "fork off" from the command group and schedule that command separately.
+While this is usually fine, sometimes it is undesirable for the entire command group to gain the requirements of a single command.
+A good solution is to "fork off" from the command group and schedule that command separately.

 ``ScheduleCommand`` (`Java <https://first.wpi.edu/wpilib/allwpilib/docs/release/java/edu/wpi/first/wpilibj2/command/ScheduleCommand.html>`__, `C++ <https://first.wpi.edu/wpilib/allwpilib/docs/release/cpp/classfrc2_1_1_schedule_command.html>`__) schedules a specified command and ends instantly.